 Insulin, a hormone which helps treat high blood glucose levels, can also affect potassium.
 Administration of insulin to correct high blood glucose levels may cause a potassium deficiency.
 However, by increasing your potassium intake while on insulin, you can prevent a potassium deficiency while also improving your sensitivity to insulin and increasing the effectiveness of the drug, according to the Global Diabetes Community.

 Increasing potassium intake may benefit you if you have diabetes or another disorder causing high blood glucose levels.
-Many foods that are high in potassium, including fruits, vegetables, legumes and dairy, are also good sources of another important electrolyte for diabetics -- magnesium.
+Many foods that are high in potassium, including fruits, vegetables, legumes and dairy, are also good sources of another important electrolyte for people with diabetes — magnesium.
 However, some potassium-rich foods also rate high on the glycemic index, meaning you should avoid them if your body has problems regulating blood glucose.
 Fruits and veggies are generally good sources of potassium for people with diabetes, although fruit juice and starchy vegetables such as potatoes, corn and peas should be avoided.
 Some potassium-rich foods suitable to eat if you have diabetes include beans, yogurt, nuts, salmon, tomatoes and spinach.

 Blood Pressure Medications

 Diuretics prescribed for high blood pressure may cause high blood glucose levels in conjunction with potassium deficiency.
-Eating foods with potassium or taking a potassium supplement may help prevent potassium loss while taking diuretics, and diabetics may also require a change in medication, diet or insulin to control blood sugar while on diuretics.
+Eating foods with potassium or taking a potassium supplement may help prevent potassium loss while taking diuretics, and people with diabetes may also require a change in medication, diet or insulin to control blood sugar while on diuretics.
 ACE inhibitors, another class of drug prescribed for high blood pressure, and also for diabetes, may cause potassium levels to rise excessively, especially in people with diabetes.
 Talk to your doctor if you have diabetes and high blood pressure so that you can discuss treatment options that keep both blood glucose and potassium at safe levels.

 - MayoClinic.com: Diabetic Ketoacidosis